Moto Raid Experience ltd organizes the “Gibraltar Race” to which the following General Regulations apply.

 ELIGIBLE MOTORCYCLES: CLASSES AND CATEGORIES

-All motorcycles suitable to be used on and off road, of any engine displacement and year of registration, with a weight not less than 145 kgs. (wet weight with 10 liters of fuel), are eligible.
+All motorcycles suitable to be used on and off road, of any engine displacement and year of registration, with a weight not less than 145 kgs. (wet weight with no more than 10 liters of fuel), are eligible.
 The weight limit does not apply to motorcycles registered until 31/12/1999 and to those ones of Women category.
 They are divided into the following classes and categories according to the characteristics of the bike or of the rider:

 At the end of each race it will be drawn up the overall ranking and a ranking for each class and category.